-V.2 Migration Cost, Channel, and Income in Malaysia
+5.B Migration Cost, Channel, and Income in Malaysia

-The average migration fees of migrants for returned and current migrants are presented in Figure 6 in US Dollars (USD).
-The average recruitment fees was found to be approximately 3,900 USD.
+The average migration fees of migrants for returned and current migrants are presented in Figure 6 in US Dollars (USD).12 The average recruitment fees was found to be approximately 3,900 USD.
 Current migrants reported incurring lower recruitment fees when compared to their returned counterparts.
+This may be because recruitment fees were higher for the latter group, or misreporting due to recall bias, or false reporting due to a fear of deportation and other consequences for those currently in Malaysia.
+These reasonings on recruitment fees disparity for the two groups are also substantiated from our consultation sessions with BMET and GoM, as well as data collected from KIIs where they reported that migrant workers prefer not to disclose the true extent of hardships or fees during their time in Malaysia to avoid unwarranted attention or interest which might potentially hamper their employment prospects.

-This may be because Figure 6: Recruiting fees (USD)
+Figure 6: Recruiting fees (USD)